connorwmackay/BlockGame/README.md

 As this is still in active development, expect the performance to be sub-optimal, I still have a lot of performance improvements to make.
 (Loading chunks is much faster in release build mode since vectors have really bad debug build performance.)

+You see a board of planned features here: https://trello.com/b/FBFUMqoR/blockgame

 ![Screenshot of the game running on Windows](screenshot.png)

 # Current Features